 Redundancy & failover

-The main aspect of HA is to eliminate Single Point of Failover (SPoF).
-To achieve this, the system is implemented with redundant servers running multiple instances of services at the same time, this is called redundancy.
-Similarly, when the fallback server takes over from the primary server in case of failure, it is called failover.
+HA's main aspect is eliminating a Single Point of Failover (SPoF).
+To achieve this, the system is implemented with redundant servers running multiple instances of services simultaneously, called redundancy.
+Similarly, it is called failover when the fallback server takes over from the primary server in case of failure.
 If one server fails, the system can then failover to use another server that did not fail.
-For example, server A is our primary server and server B is the fallback server.
-In case, server A fails the user traffic will be directed to server B.
+For example, server A is our primary server, and server B is the fallback server.
+In case of server A fails, the user traffic will be directed to server B.

-Sectona supports 1+1 instances for ensuring the failover of components of Sectona Web Access and vault components.
+Sectona supports 1+1 instances to ensure the failover of Sectona Web Access and vault components' components.

 To achieve optimum utilization of instance resources, it is recommended to configure load balancing between Sectona instances or components.
-Typically, a load balancer sits between the client and the server farm accepting incoming network and application traffic and distributing that traffic across multiple servers using various methods.
+Typically, a load balancer sits between the client and the server farm, accepting incoming network and application traffic and distributing that traffic across multiple servers using various methods.
 By spreading the work evenly, load balancing improves application responsiveness.
 It also increases the availability of the application for users.
-For achieving load balancing all instances must have similar versions of the solution running.
+For achieving load balancing, all instances must have similar versions of the solution running.
 The solution also has inbuilt software-based load balancing capabilities when enabled and configured.
-Following load balancing techniques are supported by the solution.
+The solution supports the following load-balancing techniques.

 Inbuilt load balancing of Sectona Web Access

-System supports inbuilt load balancing defined at the application level between two nodes and does not depend on any external components.
+The system supports inbuilt load balancing defined at the application level between two nodes and does not depend on external components.
 This feature is only supported for Sectona Web Access.
 Refer to the Configuring load balancer section to learn more about this.

 Hardware Load Balancing

-Hardware load balancing allows to use an external load balancer to manage loads between Sectona Web Refer Configuring load balancer section for learning more about this.
+Hardware load balancing allows an external load balancer to manage loads between Sectona Web.
+Refer Configuring load balancer section to learn more about this.

 In this configuration, there exists a primary node and a fallback node.
-At any point only a single node is active.
+At any point, only a single node is active.
 Processing requests and the fallback node is activated only in case of failure of the primary node.
-This is an easier and recommended configuration for small-to-mid size environments for achieving high availability with minimum configuration, operational requirements, and flexibility of downtime expectation 1-5 mins in case of a failover.
+This is an easier and recommended configuration for small-to-mid-size environments for achieving high availability with minimum configuration, operational requirements, and flexibility of downtime expectation of 1-5 mins in case of a failover.

-In an active-active configuration, both the nodes will be used for processing requests in parallel.
-In case one of the nodes fails, then its user traffic and operations load will be shifted towards the other node as well.
+In an active-active configuration, both nodes will be used for processing requests in parallel.
+If one of the nodes fails, then its user traffic and operations load will be shifted toward another node.

 Components of high availability architecture